-The Company's fourth quarter consolidated net income decreased to \$7.1 million or earnings of \$0.18 per share compared to \$10.7 million or earnings of \$0.27 per share in the same quarter last year - an EPS decrease of 33%.
-The effective income tax rate was 27% in the current quarter compared to negative 3% in the same quarter last year.
-The effective tax rate in the current period reflects the impact of non-taxable expenses in foreign jurisdictions and the payment of franchise and state taxes.
-The tax rate in the prior year quarter reflects the reversal of \$2.3 million of deferred tax liabilities from resolved tax exposures and \$0.3 million of R&D tax credits net of certain foreign tax adjustments.
-Excluding these items, the effective tax rate was 22% in the prior year quarter.
+The Company's fourth quarter consolidated net income decreased to \$5.6 million or earnings of \$0.14 per share compared to \$7.1 million or earnings of \$0.18 per share in the same quarter last year - a decrease of 22%.
+The effective income tax rate was 26% in the current quarter compared 27% in the same quarter last year.

-Fourth quarter pre-tax earnings in the Automotive Solutions segment totalled \$4.5 million, a decrease of \$2.8 million or 38% over the same quarter last year.
-Included in the prior year fourth quarter was COVID-19 wage subsidies of \$1.3 million.
-Fourth quarter Automotive sales are traditionally lower due to summer shutdowns and in the current year quarter these were lower with the impact of the semiconductor shortage.
-In the prior year quarter, summer sales were stronger due to increased volumes as the economy began to recover from COVID-19 and supply chains needed to be re-stocked.
-The disruptions caused by the semiconductor shortage were unpredictable, making it very difficult to manage operations efficiently.
+Fourth quarter pre-tax earnings in the Automotive Solutions segment totalled \$6.5 million, an increase of \$2.0 million or 44% over the same quarter last year.
+Fourth quarter Automotive sales are traditionally lower due to summer shutdowns and in the current year our quarterly sales increased due to a reduced impact of the semiconductor shortage and new product launches.
+Nonetheless, some of our plants continued to experience disruptions by the semiconductor shortage, which can continue to be unpredictable, making it very difficult to manage operations efficiently.
 Our plants often build products based on releases only to be informed of cancelations or delays.
 Other times, releases would be accelerated causing our operations to work overtime and incur expedited shipping costs.
 These production and shipping challenges also created inefficiencies that increased overhead and direct labour costs during the quarter.
-Furthermore, the segment incurred severance costs as lower demand for some products required reorganization of labour.
-Management is optimistic that its overall cost structure will return to relatively normal levels in future quarters as scheduling and predictability improves with strengthening volumes.
+As discussed earlier, Neocon was shutdown for 3 days due to the impact of Hurricane Fiona which negatively impacted the segment's pretax profit.
+Management is cautiously optimistic that its overall cost structure will return to relatively normal levels in future quarters as scheduling and predictability improves with strengthening volumes.